phillycommunitywireless/phillycommunitywireless/content/en/tour-fundraiser.md

-TOUR WAIVER: For everyone's safety, we require tour participants to sign a waiver.
+**TOUR WAIVER**: For everyone's safety, we require tour participants to sign a waiver.
 You can review the waiver and an optional media release [by clicking here](https://drive.google.com/file/d/1_y_B2I6-R9vOzs-L80s9yglogM_EOqjW/view?usp=sharing).
 We will have waivers on site to sign in-person before leaving for our walk.
 Participants under 18 must have a guardian co-sign the waiver.
 If you have any questions, please email outreach@phillycommunitywireless.org.

 Can't come but want to support community internet in Philly, making free Wi-Fi available to tens of thousands of residents?
 Make a donation ❤️